djjd47130/Weather/README.md

 2. Load the library `JDWeather.dll` and get the proc address for `CreateJDWeather`.
   1. There is a procedure type already defined in the interface unit, called `TCreateJDWeather`.
 3. Call the function `CreateJDWeather` to obtain a new instance of a `IJDWeather` interface.

+**NOTE:** In the future, this will not be necessary, as another component will be written to accommodate for this task.

 ```delphi
   FLib:= LoadLibrary('JDWeather.dll');